Rubinho12/ST558-Project3/Project3.md

 #### <u>**1) Fit a linear regression model**</u>

-The data now will be split into a train and test sets, and a linear regression model will be fit on the train set.
+The data now will be split into a train and test sets, and a multiple linear regression model will be fit on the train set.
 The train set will be 70 percent of the whole data and the remaining 30 % will be the test set.

 ``` r
 set.seed(12)